baronkobama/ZoomTweaks/README.md

 - 2 Modes (Auto-join + bypass camera prompt / Require confirmation & no bypass)
 - (MOBILE TERMINAL FOR SENDING MESSAGES BRO???)
 - Specific day toggle (able to toggle what days to run on)
+- Rework time system (time in which main.py launches from scheduler and when main.py pushes to scheduler)

 Finished Additions:
 - Debug logger (logger to send debugging info to a text file)